Of Fish and Family

 In New Haven, cooking in a tiny apartment kitchen on Prospect Street, she put her university degree in nutrition to use by starting a catering business which would eventually become Miya’s.
-After almost thirty years in business, my mother is still as passionate about Miya’s as when she first began.
+After thirty-five years in business, my mother is still as passionate about Miya’s as when she first began.

 Often when I return from my trips, I find myself stunned by all of the improvements that my mother continues to make with the restaurant.
 More than anyone, she continues to drive Miya’s full speed ahead.
 “Maybe I will run a marathon,” she thought aloud to me the other day.
 I didn’t doubt she could, not even for a second.

 “Then all around from far away across the world he smelled good things to eat so he gave up being king of where the wild things are”

 When I was little, living in Kyushu, Japan, my Grandmother would pickle green plums and cucumbers in ceramic pots as big as laundry hampers.
 We would eat these pickles at every meal with steamed rice, misoshiru, and fish so fresh that their eyes shimmered like a young John Travolta’s.